MineBill/plate_changer/README.md

 # plate_changer
 A really stupid and simple script to change your license plate on an ESX server.
 It assumes that you use `esx_vehicleshop` and have a table named `owned_vehicles`

-## Known Problems
-* No check for plate duplication

 ## Configuration
 | Name | Type | Description |
 | ---- | ---- | ----------- |